Bucket CTF - April 2023

 print(leak)

-Again, like Search-0, everything is normal RSA until the last part, where (p-2)*(q-2)
+Again, like Search-0, everything is normal RSA until the last part, where (p-2)*(q-2) is calculated and leaked.
+Remember that p and q are prime factors of N and should be kept secret.

 n = p * q